anudeep-mj/anudeep-mj.github.io/_posts/2021-3-4-Heap-Memory-Issues.md

 Lesson learnt: When we are parsing files, always focus on what you need and do not think getting the whole data will have no affect.
 This simple change made a difference of 5 GB of memory!

+**Tools used:**

+Some tools used during the analysing: jvisualvm jconsole ibm heap analyser eclipse mac